markvnext/dnx-dev-docker/README.md

-# markvnext/dnx
+# markvnext/dnx-dev
-ASP.NET 5 and Kestrel server using Mono 3.12 running under supervisord on Ubuntu 14.04
+ASP.NET 5 and Kestrel server using Mono `master` on `debian:jessie`